How to Get a UX Internship: Hiring Tips for Employers 2025

 Meetup

-This is a platform for people who have similar interests to meet up.
-You'll find plenty of UX groups here where every member is at least interested in building a good user experience and some are hunting for a job every 3-5 posts, so keep an eye out.
+This is a platform for people with similar interests to meet up.
+You’ll find plenty of UX groups here where every member is at least interested in building a good user experience and some are job hunting every 3-5 posts so keep an eye out.

 TeSA supports a lot of academies in Singapore like Smartacademy who offer UX courses